ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/stomach_cancer/cancer_model.rst

    * - PC
      - prevalence
      - prev_PC = :math:`\frac{\text{i_pc}}{\text{(1 - prev_c414)}}` x MST
-     - we scale prev_PC by 1-prev_c414 to account for 0 prevalence in the C state at initialization
+     - we scale prev_PC by 1-prev_c414 to account for 0 prevalence in the C state at initialization so as to preserve the ratio of people without stomach cancers to people with pre-clinical cancers.
    * - PC
      - birth prevalence
      - 0